inferless/DeciLM-7B/README.md

 # Tutorial - Deploy DeciLM-7B using Inferless
-DeciLM‑7B is a 7 billion‑parameter, decoder‑only Transformer by Deci AI, engineered for ultra‑efficient inference.
-It leverages automated quantization, compiler optimizations, and dynamic batching to deliver sub‑second latency on CPU, GPU, and edge devices, ideal for real‑time NLP workloads.
+DeciLM‑7B is a high‑efficiency, 7.04 billion‑parameter decoder‑only language model released by Deci AI.
+Designed for optimal performance in text generation tasks, it employs variable Grouped‑Query Attention (GQA) to balance computational efficiency with accuracy.
+The model's architecture was generated using Deci's proprietary Neural Architecture Search technology, AutoNAC, which fine‑tunes architectural parameters to enhance throughput and performance.

 Check out [this tutorial](https://tutorials.inferless.com/deploy-deci-7b-using-inferless) which will guide you through the process of deploying a DeciLM-7B model using Inferless.